 These two prominent distilleries are the foremost in Japanese whisky production, with the latter also owning various American expressions such as Jim Beam.
 Nikka was founded by Masataka Taketsuru, a Japanese man that apprenticed in Scottish whisky distilleries for two years before returning to Japan in 1920, releasing the first Nikka whisky in 1940.
 Suntory whisky was founded by Shinjiro Torii, another lover of Scotch whisky.
 The first Suntory release in 1929 flopped but just shy of a century on his vision of subtle, refined and complex Japanese whisky has been more than realised.
 Both distilleries are aided primarily by their youth, taking inspiration from the Scots and the Irish, but constantly innovating new concepts and perfecting their recipes.

-We prefer whisky with a drop of water – and that is our suggestion for each of these whiskies, unless stated otherwise.
+of water – and that is our suggestion for each of these whiskies, unless stated otherwise.
 In complex whiskies a drop of water can help unlock the flavours for a rounder, more satisfying finish.
 We’re also going to refer a lot to the nose, palate and then finish of a whisky.
 For any novices out there, the nose is the name given to the aromas a whisky gives off, and you will notice different scents depending on where you smell the glass.
 The palate is the taste you get from rolling the whisky around your tongue, while the finish is the lingering flavour you get after swallowing – the finish will develop and morph as the flavour decays.

 As a final aside, you’ll notice that we’ve referred to Japanese whisky as opposed to Japanese whiskey.
 An 'e' is added to the word when describing an Irish or American bottle, but the common consensus is that owing to the heavy Scotch influence on the Japanese whisky industry, it should be afforded the same terminology – so without that extra letter.
 A small but important distinction.